notjamesw/LOLTeamsManager/README.md

-References:
+## References:

-I used CPSC210 JsonSerializationDemo as reference for my JsonReader and JsonWriter classes.
+I used CPSC210 JsonSerializationDemo project as reference for my JsonReader and JsonWriter classes.
 It can be found at: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.